ojosproject/docs/docs/policies/team-docs.md

 The important part is to make sure you are switched into the `dev` branch.
 The document goes over that too.

+## Absolute Minimums

+At the very least, every team must include two documents:

+1. A `README.md` document
+2. A `getting-started.md` document, which explains how to get set up for your team.

 ## Resources